apache/couchdb/README-DEV.rst

 Windows
 ~~~~~~~

-Follow the instructions in `INSTALL.Windows` and build all components from
+Follow the instructions in `<INSTALL.Windows.md>`_ and build all
-source, using the same Visual C++ compiler and runtime.
+components from source, using the same Visual C++ compiler and
+runtime.

 Configuring
 -----------